Satyendar Jain arrested in 'fake' case as BJP is afraid of losing HP polls: Sisodia | Politics

 - India

-Delhi Health Minister Satyendar Jain has been arrested in an eight-year-old ''fake'' case by the Enforcement Directorate as he is the AAP's incharge for Himachal Pradesh elections and the BJP is afraid of losing the polls, Deputy Chief Minister Manish Sisodia said on Monday.
+Delhi minister Satyendar Jain has been arrested in an eight-year-old ''fake'' case by the Enforcement Directorate as he is the AAP's incharge for Himachal Pradesh elections and the BJP is afraid of losing the polls, Deputy Chief Minister Manish Sisodia said on Monday.

-The ED arrested Jain in connection with a money laundering case on Monday.
+Jain was taken into custody under criminal sections of the Prevention of Money Laundering Act (PMLA) after a few hours of questioning on Monday, ED officials said.

 ''A fake case has been going on against Satyendar Jain for eight years.
 He has been called by the ED several times so far.
 The ED had stopped calling him for some time because it did not find anything against him.
 Now it has again started because he is the incharge of Himachal Pradesh elections,'' Sisodia said in a tweet in Hindi.